Opinion: Young people are anxious about coronavirus. Political leaders need to talk with them, not at them

 While WHO Director-General Tedros Adhanom Ghebreyesus expressed gratitude most young people are “spreading the word, not the virus”, Australian governments have made little effort to communicate with young people.

-Instead, they have been singled out in press conferences (opens in a new window), “blasted” and “lambasted” (opens in a new window)by the chief medical officer.
-They have also been chided by the prime minister, who has reportedly “lost confidence” (opens in a new window)in the “younger community”.
-Media coverage of the debate around school closures (opens in a new window)has mostly talked about young people, rather than with them.
+Instead, they have been singled out in press conferences, “blasted” and “lambasted” by the chief medical officer.
+They have also been chided by the prime minister, who has reportedly “lost confidence” in the “younger community”.
+Media coverage of the debate around school closures has mostly talked about young people, rather than with them.

 How can policymakers become more attuned and responsive to young people’s needs and concerns?